staff picks image.png

 Assouline Travel Coffee Table Books

 If any book publisher captures the magic of travel, it's Assouline.
-Their exquisite coffee table books transport readers to the world's most coveted destinations through stunning photography and insightful narratives.
+Their exquisite coffee table book travel collection transports readers to the world's most coveted destinations through stunning photography and insightful narratives.
 Titles like Capri Dolce Vita, Marrakech Flair, and Palm Beach showcase the essence of these glamorous locales, while Hamptons Private and Tuscany Marvel offer intimate glimpses into exclusive retreats.
 Assouline's oversized format and premium quality allow readers to immerse themselves in the beauty and culture of each place from the comfort of home.
-These are expensive but one-of-a-kind in travel literature.

 Into Thin Air, by Jon Krakauer